Alphametic-Services-and-Technologies/SearchVault/README.md

-# 🚀 SearchVault
+## SearchVault

-**SearchVault** is a modular, multi-tenant AI system that empowers companies with a secure, private, and chat-based interface to search internal documents and knowledge — powered by **local LLMs**, **vector embeddings**, and **RAG (Retrieval-Augmented Generation)**.
+SearchVault is a fully containerized, modular, and multi-tenant Retrieval-Augmented Generation (RAG) system designed to empower organizations with a secure, private, and on-premise AI assistant.
+It enables users to query internal documentation through a chat-based interface using either local Large Language Models (LLMs) or OpenAI APIs.

-> 🎯 Ideal for organizations looking to own their internal AI tools without sacrificing privacy.
+> ✅ Suitable for deployment on **self-managed Kubernetes clusters**.

 <img width="462" alt="SearchVault_Systemdesign" src="https://github.com/user-attachments/assets/da81b3ef-1a95-4e43-8590-102111de7d05" />